ludlovian/timer/README.md

 ### .left() => ms

 How many milliseconds are left until `.due`.
-Set to `0` if already iun the past, or a repeater.
+Set to `0` if already in the past, or a repeater.